Point Lobos: Whaling Station Museum

 The historic Whalers Cabin at Whaler's Cove was constructed in the 1850s to house Chinese and later Japanese fishermen.
 The Chinese used locally sourced pine and redwood for siding.
 The floor was originally dirt.
 The floor joists are supported by six whale vertebrae that rest on granite blocks quarried nearby.
 Originally, the floor was packed earth.
 There were originally about 10 cabins around the cove.
 The cabin may have been used by Portuguese whalers from the Azores, who harpooned whales off the coast and hauled their carcasses onshore at the cove.
 The Carmel Whaling Company operated from 1862 to 1879.
 From 1854 to the end of shore-based whaling in about 1900, there were only 16 shore whaling stations in California, with about 300 men involved.
-When kerosene oil was introduced in about 1880, whale oil became too expensive.
+When less expensive kerosene oil was introduced in about 1880, whaling fell off.
 Whaling was briefly reintroduced by the Japanese Whaling Company from 1898 to 1900.

 When the last resident moved out of the cabin in 1983, a park docent suggested turning the cabin into a museum.
 Improvements added after the Chinese era, like fiberboard walls and ceiling, wiring, and pipes were removed.
-Docents contacted descendants of the families who lived and worked at the cove to solicit contributions.
-California state parks exhibit specialists built displays around the artifacts.
+Docents contacted descendants of the families who lived and worked at the cove to solicit artifact contributions.
+California state parks exhibit specialists built displays around the donations.
 It is the only building of this era that has been preserved.
 It houses the Whaling Station Museum dedicated to the cultural history of the point.
-The museum also highlights the history of Point Lobos, including its cinematic appearances and plans at the turn of the 20th century to develop the area for densely packed suburban housing.
+The museum also highlights the history of Point Lobos, including plans at the turn of the 20th century to develop the area for densely packed residences and its appearances in cinema.